CumulusNetworks/docs/content/cumulus-netq-44/Manage-Configuration/Lifecycle-Management/CL-Upgrade-LCM.md

 {{<tab "NetQ UI">}}

 You can track the progress of your upgrade job from the Preview page or the Upgrade History page of the NetQ UI.

-From the preview page, a green circle with rotating arrows appears each step as it is working.
-Alternately, you can close the detail of the job and see a summary of all current and past upgrade jobs on the Upgrade History page.
-The job started most recently appears at the bottom, and the data refreshes every minute.

 {{<notice tip>}}